-The Meadow Survey has been conducted with the aim to gain a more profound understanding of the organisation of firms that have participated in the ICT18 and CIS Surveys19.
+The Meadow Survey has been conducted with the aim to gain a more profound understanding of the organisation of firms that have participated ICT se chapter "Work organisation and Competence development in Swedish Firms, based on the Swedish Meadow Survey 2010" by Annette Nylund and CIS Surveys1.
 This has enabled an improvement of analyses of economic growth and analyses of the impact on individuals such as gender equality and working life.